ravendb/docs/version_3/docs/client-api/session/how-to/refresh-entity.markdown

-# Session : How to refresh entity?
+# Client API : Session : How to refresh entity?